 - Can be made with day-old rice, a great recipe to use up leftovers!

-- Authentic Thai fried rice flavors from the Thai basil, and other ingredients
+- Authentic Thai fried rice flavors from the Thai basil

 - Made in under 20 minutes

-- Easy to customize - add your favorite protein or even make it vegan
+- Easy to customize - add your favorite meat protein (shrimps, pork or chicken)

 Rice - Use chilled - preferably day-old- cooked rice.
 Jasmine rice is the best kind of rice for this recipe, but you can also use any white rice or brown rice prefer.
-Basmati rice is a good substitute.
-The rice has to be chilled for best results.
+Basmati rice is a good substitute for Jasmine rice.
+The rice has to be chilled for the best results.